saadsohail05/WhatsWhisper/README.md

 The diagram above illustrates the flow of data in WhatsWhisper:
 1. User sends a voice message via WhatsApp
-2. WhatsApp Bot (venom-bot) receives the message
-3. Voice message is processed and sent to FastAPI server
-4. Whisper model transcribes the audio
+2. Message is received by WhatsApp Web API via venom-bot
+3. Audio file is passed through ZipEnhancer for quality improvement (optional)
+4. Enhanced audio is processed by Whisper ASR for transcription
+5. If scheduling command detected, text is analyzed by Phi-3.5 for task extraction
+6. Extracted task details are used to create Google Calendar events
-5. Transcribed text is sent back to the user
+7. Final response (transcription/confirmation) is sent back to the user

-## 📋 Prerequisites
+## Prerequisites

 - Python 3.8+
 - Node.js 14+